BKP: An R Package for Beta Kernel Process Modeling: Statistical Foundation

+This empirical-Bayes-type construction uses local kernel-weighted information to define a location-dependent baseline prior.
+In regions with stronger support from nearby observations, the prior becomes more concentrated; in regions with weaker support, it remains more diffuse.
+The goal is to stabilize the conjugate update under heterogeneous sampling density, rather than to impose a fixed prior strength uniformly over the input space.
+For numerical stability, the implementation uses small positive lower bounds for the local kernel mass and for the resulting beta shape parameters, ensuring valid prior parameters when the kernel mass is zero or nearly zero, as may occur with compactly supported kernels.
+This construction is in the spirit of local likelihood modeling \citep{Fan1996LocalModel}. \end{itemize}

-We offer some practical guideline to choose the global precision parameter.
-In classification when each input location receives a single categorical observation, we recommend choosing a relatively small value, such as $0.01 \leq r_0 \leq 0.1$, to prevent the prior domination and keep the posterior inference primarily data-driven.
-We illustrate this point in Example~1 of Section~\ref{sec:example_bkp}.
-For model fitting when binomial responses are observed at each input location, set $r_0$ to be about 5--10\% of the average number of trials per location for moderate regularization.
-When strong prior knowledge is available, choose $r_0$ to be 1--5\% of the total sample size.
-In the absence of strong prior information, a good starting point is $r_0 = 0.01$.
-Then, use cross-validation or predictive performance to make adjustment.
-In both situations, one can conduct a sensitivity analysis over several $r_0$ values (e.g., 0.01, 0.1, 0.5, 1, 2, 5) to evaluate the stability of predictions and decision boundaries.
+The choice of the global precision parameter $r_0$ depends on the response format and the intended role of the prior.
+For binary classification problems, where each input location typically contributes a single Bernoulli observation, a relatively small value such as $0.01 \leq r_0 \leq 0.1$ is often useful to avoid prior domination and keep the fitted probabilities primarily data-driven.
+This behavior is illustrated in Example~1 of Section~\ref{sec:example_bkp}.
+For aggregated binomial responses, a reasonable starting value is the mean number of trials per input location, which makes the adaptive prior strength comparable to the typical information content of one observed binomial count.
+In applications without reliable prior information, sensitivity analysis over a grid such as $r_0 \in \{0.001, 0.01, 0.1, 1, 5, 10\}$ can be used to assess the stability of fitted probability surfaces and decision boundaries.